This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 For any content issues please Contact Us.

-Oregon cerebral palsy lawyers are available to help you if your child’s disorder resulted from medical negligence.
-You may want to take legal action to recover damages.
-A qualified lawyer is also on hand to assist you if your child has faced discrimination.
+Contact an Oregon cerebral palsy lawyer if your child’s disorder resulted from medical negligence.
+You have a right to take legal action to recover damages.
+A qualified lawyer can also assist you if your child has faced discrimination.

 Why Do I Need an Oregon Cerebral Palsy Lawyer?